Cover of Martin Luther King, Jr. |

 “It's downright disturbing, as this industry grows and plays a greater role in our economy, we're seeing stagnant wages and working conditions.”

-Carrie Gleason, director of the Retail Action Project, who will issue a study on how Retailers sell workers short in today's Crain's NY Business.
+Carrie Gleason, director of the Retail Action Project, who will issue a study on how Retailers sell workers short in today's Crain's NY Business.#A&P

 A&P unveiled a new healthy food format, focusing on foods for diabetics and health conscious shoppers.